OFAI/GermEval2024-GerMS/site/subtask1.md

 ## Data

+For the *trial phase* of subtask 1, we provide a small dataset, containing
+* a small labeled dataset containing 'id', 'text', and 'annotations' (annotator ids and the label assigned by them)
+* a small unlabeled dataset containing 'id', 'text' and 'annotators' (annotator ids)

-For the development phase of subtask 1, we provide all participants with the following data:
+For the *development phase* of subtask 1, we provide all participants with the following data:
 * the labeled training set containing 'id', 'text', and 'annotations' (annotator ids and the label assigned by them)
 * the unlabeled dev set containing 'id', 'text' and 'annotators' (annotator ids)

+For the *competition phase* of subtask 1, we provide
+* the unlabeled test set containing 'id', 'text' and 'annotators' (annotator ids)

-Both files are in JSONL format (one JSON-serialized object per line) where each object is a dictionary with the following
+All of the five files are in JSONL format (one JSON-serialized object per line) where each object is a dictionary with the following
 fields:

 * `id`: a hash that identifies the example